KiFilterFiberContext/GD-Editor-Leak/README.md

 # Geometry Dash 2.2 Leak Editor
-This repository contains reverse engineered structures and reimplemented editor code needed for my restoration of the editor in the 2019 Geometry Dash 2.2 leaks
+This repository contains reverse engineered structures and reimplemented editor code needed for my restoration of the editor in the 2019 Geometry Dash 2.2 leaks.
+In the commit history you can find older versions that you may be able to compile out-of-the-box with (1.1 and 1.1.2).
+The current code contains code **only** compatible with the leaked GD World from 2019 (as it's the most updated leak).

 ## Features